IBM/trusted-service-identity/examples/vault/README.md

 $ ./demo.vault-setup.sh $VAULT_ADDR
 ```

-If the TSI namespace is different than `trusted-identity`,
+If the TSI namespace is different than `tsi-vault`,
 pass the TSI namespace as follow:
 ```sh
 $ ./demo.vault-setup.sh $VAULT_ADDR <TSI Namespace>